cybercryptio/d1-entityframework/documentation/user_manual.md

 ### Configuration

-Using secure indexing is done by marking a property with `AddToSecureIndex`, this can only be done using the Fluent Entity Framework API.
+Using secure indexing is done by marking a property with `AsSearchable`, this can only be done using the Fluent Entity Framework API.

-`AddToSecureIndex` takes a function as an argument, which is used to specify how keywords are determined from the value.
+`AsSearchable` takes a function as an argument, which is used to specify how keywords are determined from the value.
 The function is called each time the property is updated.

 ```csharp
 using Microsoft.EntityFrameworkCore;